Published on February 12, 2017 by thomas

 Rode Video Mic X – This is an expensive microphone, especially when you can pick up a Video Micro for £50, however the quality of this mic is superb and there is no better solution for recording the ambient sounds of the landscape.

-Canon 200D/SL2 – This is a great little vlogging camera that ticks a lot of boxes.
+Canon 200D/SL2 – This has been demoted to backup camera.
+This is a great little vlogging camera that ticks a lot of boxes.
 Flip out screen, excellent image quality, small, lightweight, dual pixel auto focus, affordable.
 After extensive research, this was the camera for me.

 DJI Phantom 4 – This is one f two drones I use for B-Roll.
 The image quality is excellent and it takes a great RAW file, but it is terrible to travel/hike long distances with as it’s too bulky.